15 Weight Loss Friendly Foods You Should Eat

 When it comes to meat, it has to be lean for weight loss benefits.

-With lean beef being defined as less than 10 grams of total fat, 4.5 grams or less of saturated fat, and fewer than 95 milligrams of cholesterol per serving.
+Lean beef is defined as less than 10 grams of total fat, 4.5 grams or less of saturated fat, and fewer than 95 milligrams of cholesterol per serving.
 Some options include sirloin and top round.

 With chicken, go for boneless skinless breast meat and cut off any fat.